Murder of Shirley Soosay

-Shirley Ann Soosay was an Indigenous Canadian woman found dead in an almond orchard in Delano, California on 14 July 1980.
-She was formerly an unidentified decedent known as Kern County Jane Doe.
-A member of the Samson Cree Nation, Soosay grew up in Hobbema, in Alberta.
+Shirley Ann Soosay (February 6, 1945 – July 13, 1980) was an Indigenous Canadian murder victim who was formerly an unidentified decedent known as Kern County Jane Doe.
+A member of the Samson Cree Nation, Soosay grew up in Maskwacis, an unincorporated community in Alberta.
 For most of her adult life, Soosay lived in Edmonton and then later Vancouver, though she remained in regular contact with her family until 1979, when cards from her stopped coming.
+The last time she had been seen in person by her family, Soosay had given indication that she might visit Seattle, and so beginning in 1980, Shirley's niece Violet Soosay-Wolf began to search Seattle and British Columbia for Shirley.

-The last time she had been seen in person by her family, Shirley had given indication that she might visit Seattle, and so beginning in 1980, Shirley's niece Violet Soosay-Wolf began to search Seattle and British Columbia for Shirley.
-On 14 July 1980, Soosay's body was found deep in an almond orchard in Delano.
+On July 14, 1980, Soosay's body was found deep in an almond orchard in Delano, California.
 Soosay had been raped and stabbed 29 times before being dumped at the site.
 Local police investigation into the victim's identity included following leads from her autopsy and opening tip lines to the public, but local authorities were unable to make significant progress.
 In 2012, DNA analysis of another unidentified woman who was murdered in Ventura County, California several days after Soosay's murder showed the crimes to be committed by the same perpetrator.
-In 2018, though both victims remained unidentified, Wilson Chouest was convicted of both murders.
+In 2018, though both victims remained unidentified, Wilson Chouest was convicted of both murders and sentenced to life in prison without parole.

-In 2018, investigators from Kern County reached out to the DNA Doe Project (DDP) for assistance identifying their victim.
-In February 2020, DDP volunteers were unable to proceed genealogical investigation due to limited Indigenous DNA similar to Soosay's in the DNA databases.
+In 2018, investigators from Kern County reached out to the DNA Doe Project for assistance in identifying their victim.
+In February 2020, DDP volunteers were unable to proceed genealogical investigation due to limited Indigenous DNA similar to Soosay's in the DNA database.
 The DDP made a Facebook post appealing for help, which was quickly seen by Violet Soosay-Wolf.
-Soosay-Wolf submitted her DNA for comparison, and in February 2020 Kern County Jane Doe was confirmed as Shirley Soosay.
-Soosay's case is held up as one of the earliest examples of unidentified Indigenous North American remains to be identified through investigative genetic genealogy.
+Soosay-Wolf submitted her DNA for comparison, and in February 2020, Kern County Jane Doe was confirmed to be Shirley Soosay.
+Soosay's case is considered to be one of the earliest examples of unidentified Indigenous North American remains to be identified through investigative genetic genealogy.